Skip to Main Content

 The first step any employee should take, if it’s available to them, is to set up automatic contributions for their employer-sponsored retirement plan.
 These plans usually come in the form of a 401(k), but government employees can see their contributions made into a 403(b) account, among others.

-Even 2 or 3 percent of your monthly income contributed towards retirement can make a big impact.
-Regardless of how small the contribution, setting up an automatic withdrawal every month – usually when you first begin the job, but it can be done at any time – can get you on track.
+Even 2 or 3 percent of your monthly income contributed toward retirement can make a big impact and get you on track.

 Making these contributions as early as possible will also ensure the money has longer to grow, which can yield larger returns to last you longer into retirement.

-Once you’ve set up your automatic contributions into an employer-sponsored plan, the next best step is to take advantage of your employer’s contribution match.
-Many companies offer to match what you contribute into your 401(k) or other qualified plan up to a certain percentage.
+And once you’ve set up your 401(k) plan, the next best step is to take advantage of your employer’s contribution match.
+Many companies offer to match what you contribute to your 401(k) or other qualified plan up to a certain percentage.

 Once you have set up automatic contributions to an employer-sponsored plan, it’s important to take advantage of other retirement plans.
-Investors have the option of putting money into a traditional IRA or Roth IRA (Individual Retirement Account) that can help supplement their 401(k) income.
+Investors have the option of putting money into a traditional IRA or Roth IRA that can help supplement their 401(k) income.

-Both traditional and Roth IRAs are intended for retirement and can begin distributions at the earliest age of 59 ½.
-The contribution limit to any IRA is $7,000 for 2024, and if you are aged 50 or older can contribute $8,000 total to IRA accounts as a “catch-up” provision.
+Both traditional and Roth IRAs are intended for retirement and can begin distributions at age 59 ½.
+The contribution limit to any IRA is $7,000 for 2024, and if you are 50 or older, you can contribute $8,000 total to IRA accounts as a “catch-up” provision.

 Contributions to traditional IRAs are taxed similarly to traditional 401(k)s — money goes in pre-tax, grows tax-deferred, and is taxed on the back end during distributions.
 In contrast, Roth IRA money goes in after-tax, grows tax-free, and is taken out tax-free in retirement.

-Once you’ve set up both a 401(k) and IRA, consider toggling the withdrawals during the distribution phase to allow room for growth even during retirement.
+Once you’ve set up both a 401(k) and IRA, consider toggling the withdrawals during retirement to allow room for growth.
 This strategy works particularly well with a traditional 401(k) and Roth IRA.

 By paying lower taxes, you’ll keep more money in your accounts working for you.